Diversity, Equity and Inclusion:

 Gender Representation

-From the beginning, we have had an intentional focus on ensuring that women are well represented in roles that have historically been male-dominated.
+We have maintained an intentional focus on ensuring that women are well represented in roles that have historically been male-dominated.
 From our CEO, to our Board, to our technical organizations, women are “at the table” and often leading the discussions that take place around it.
-While our representation of women is something we are proud of, we understand that gender is not binary and will spend this year collecting the data that will allow us to share a fuller picture on gender representation at Stitch Fix in future reports.
+While our representation of women is something we are proud of, we understand that gender is not binary and have begun collecting the data that will allow us to share a fuller picture on gender representation at Stitch Fix in the future.

 Racial/Ethnic Representation